stengunn/110-fall2018/weekly_materials/week5/basicMarkupExercise.md

 You can use whichever SFTP (secure File Transfer Program) you'd like to uplaod files to the server.
 In the IGM labs, we have FileZilla installed, so that's what's used in this documentation.
 (You can download FileZilla for your own computer at https://filezilla-project.org/download.php?show_all=1 -- if you're using Windows, I strongly suggest downloading the .zip file rather than the .exe file, since the executable file will try to install browser addons that can cause all kinds of problems.)

 Launch FileZilla.
 Fill in the fields at the top with the following information, and click “Quickconnect”:

 ![FileZilla Connect Screen](filezilla-connect.png)

 FileZilla may ask you if you want it to remember passwords—if you’re doing this in the lab, tell it no. If this is the first time you've used FileZilla on a lab computer, it may also give you a warning about an “unknown host key”—if that happens, check the box saying “Always trust this host” and then click OK.
 If you entered your user ID and password correctly, you should now see something like this:

 ![FileZilla File Listing Screen](filezilla-files.png)

 The pane on the bottom left shows the files on your computer’s hard drive.
 In this case, it’s showing everything, including hidden files, that are on the main level of my computer’s hard drive.
-The pane on the right shows all the files in your directory on RIT’s web server.
+The pane on the right shows all the files, including hidden files, in your home directory on RIT’s web server.

 In the pane on the left side (local site files), you’ll need to find the directory that you created at the beginning of this exercise.
 If you put it on a thumb drive, the drive should show up in the Volumes directory.
 If you put it on the Desktop, it should be in the student directory inside of the Users directory.
 You want to find your www folder and open it, so that you can see the igme110 and media folders in the left pane.
 (If you’re using Mac, there may also be a hidden file called .DS_Store, which you can ignore—it’s a Mac system file that is hidden.)
 If you have trouble finding your files, ask for help.

 In the pane on the right side (server files), double click on the www directory.
 You should see the 110 directory that you created in Tuesday’s exercise.
 Leave that alone until you’ve gotten credit for the exercise!

-Once you’ve got the www directory on your local computer on the left side, and the www directory on banjo on the right side, you’re going to drag the igme110 directory from the www folder on the left (your computer) to the www folder on the right (the server).
+Once you’ve got the www directory on your local computer on the left side, and your www directory on banjo on the right side, you’re going to drag the igme110 directory from the www folder on the left (your computer) to the www folder on the right (the server).
 This will copy the folder and its contents to the web server.
 The file list on the right side should update to show the the new directories.

 Now you need to test the files on the web server, to see if they’re accessible.
 Use a browser to go to `http://people.rit.edu/youruserid/igme110` (substituting your RIT ID for *youruserid*)